Topological defects promote layer formation in Myxococcus xanthus colonies: Materials and Methods

 \subsection{Imaging}

 We image our samples using a Keyence VK-X 1000 microscope.
 The microscope works by scanning a laser across the surface of the sample and measuring the reflectance of the laser light on the surface.
 The reflectance of the sample is measured at multiple heights.
 Then, a height field of the sample (\cref{height}) is obtained by finding, for each pixel, the height at which the reflectance is maximal.
 Finally, the reflectance field at the height of maximal reflectance gives clear and in-focus images of the top of sample (\cref{brightness}).
 Imaging was done at a frame rate between $4.8$ and $7.2$ min$^{-1}$ for 1 to 3 hours.
+During this time, the colony does not grow substantially.
+At the temperature of the experiments, $T=22\degree$C, the cell doubling time is $\approx 10$ h \cite{Janssen1977}.
+The entire cell colony is over $1$ cm in diameter; our field of view is a region of $\sim 150\times 100$ $\mu$m.
+Data in this manuscript come from 8 replicate experiments.